b4cksp4c3/b4cksp4c3.github.io/htb/activeboxes/ellingson.md

 margo@10.10.10.139's password:
 garbage                                                                                    100%   18KB 327.4KB/s   00:00
 ```
+<b>The rest of this writeup will get more difficult and I will not explain why everything does what it does because this would turn into a short story and not a writeup.
+I will list all the steps and give you the necessary info but you will have to do the in depth research on your own.</b>
 Now I am going to use <b>gdb</b> with the <b>peda</b> extension.
 Starting <b>gdb</b> I run <b>checksec</b> to see what security precautions are enabled on the binary.
 ```
 # gdb garbage